gnhen/linkPhoto/README.md

 ## Features

 - Upload custom artwork
-- Edit song title and artist name
+- Edit title and subtext
 - Change background color
 - Export the card as a PNG image